Probabilistic analysis of optimal multi-pivot QuickSort: Partition strategies and probabilistic set-up

-on $\mathbb{R}^{K+1}$, where $h_t(i)$ is the depth of the sublist $S_i$ in the tree $t$.
-So $l_t(D)$ is the expected number of comparisons given $D$, as mentioned above.
-Let $C^{(k)}_i$ be the number of elements sorted in the list $S_i$ prior to sorting the $k$-th element. \cite{Aumüller2016} showed that given $C^{(k)}$ the probability that the $k$th element is sorted in the sublist $S_i$ is proportional to $C^{(k)}_i+1$ (see \cite{Aumueller2015} for the special case of $K=2$).
-Therefore, the optimal QuickSort algorithm chooses the classification tree $t$ that minimizes $l_t\left(C^{(k)}+1\right)$.
-We fix an arbitrary order on $\mathcal{T}$ and choose the smallest tree in the case of a tie.
-Let $G_t$ be the set of elements sorted according to the classification tree $t$.
-For a tree $t \in \mathcal{T}$, we define its \textit{asymptotic cone} as
+We now focus on the process of classifying each of the $n-K$ elements in the list.
+Let $C^{(k)}_i$ be the number of elements already classified in the list $S_i$ prior to classifying the $k$-th element; and set $C^{(k)} := \kl{C^{(k)}_0, \dots, C^{(k)}_{K}}$.
+The work~\cite{Aumüller2016} showed that, given $C^{(k)}$, the probability that the $k$-th element is classified in the sublist $S_i$ is proportional to $C^{(k)}_i+1$ (see \cite{Aumueller2015} for the special case of $K=2$).
+Therefore, the optimal $K$-pivot QuickSort algorithm chooses the classification tree $t\in\mathcal{T}$ that minimizes $l_t(C^{(k)}+1)$.
+In case of a tie, we use an arbitrary but fixed order on $\mathcal{T}$ and choose the smallest of those trees.
+We write $\gtk$ for the event that the $k$-th element is classified according to a tree $t$.

+Let us now focus on the limiting behavior.
+Given $D$ (see beginning of Section~\ref{sec:detailed-results}), the probability for an element to go into sublist $S_i$ is given by $D_i$.
+Therefore, $l_t(D)$ is the expected number of comparisons for classifying an element.
+We define the classification tree $\topt$ as the tree~$t\in\mathcal{T}$ that minimizes $l_t(D)$.
+(We denoted that quantity by $\lopt(D)$ in Section~\ref{sec:detailed-results}).
+Note that there is almost surely only a single minimizer $\topt$.
+We also write $\hopt$ for $h_{\topt}$.
+Furthermore, for a tree $t \in \mathcal{T}$, we define its \textit{asymptotic cone} as